VMware (NYSE:VMW) Updates FY 2023 Earnings Guidance

-VMware (NYSE:VMW – Get Rating) last announced its earnings results on Thursday, February 24th.
-The virtualization software provider reported $2.02 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.43 by $0.59.
-The company had revenue of $3.53 billion during the quarter, compared to analyst estimates of $3.52 billion.
+VMware (NYSE:VMW – Get Rating) last posted its quarterly earnings results on Thursday, February 24th.
+The virtualization software provider reported $2.02 EPS for the quarter, topping the consensus estimate of $1.43 by $0.59.
+The business had revenue of $3.53 billion during the quarter, compared to analysts’ expectations of $3.52 billion.
 VMware had a net margin of 16.05% and a return on equity of 23.17%.
 The firm’s quarterly revenue was up 7.2% compared to the same quarter last year.
-During the same period in the previous year, the business posted $1.61 earnings per share.
-As a group, research analysts predict that VMware will post 5.05 EPS for the current fiscal year.
+During the same period last year, the company posted $1.61 earnings per share.
+On average, analysts expect that VMware will post 5.05 EPS for the current fiscal year.

-In other news, EVP Amy Fliegelman Olli sold 6,260 shares of VMware stock in a transaction on Wednesday, January 12th.
-The stock was sold at an average price of $125.00, for a total transaction of $782,500.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-27.80% of the stock is owned by insiders.
+In other VMware news, EVP Amy Fliegelman Olli sold 6,260 shares of the business’s stock in a transaction on Wednesday, January 12th.
+The shares were sold at an average price of $125.00, for a total value of $782,500.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Insiders own 27.80% of the company’s stock.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Tobam grew its position in shares of VMware by 111.3% during the fourth quarter.
-Tobam now owns 674 shares of the virtualization software provider’s stock worth $78,000 after buying an additional 355 shares in the last quarter.
-Synovus Financial Corp acquired a new position in shares of VMware during the fourth quarter worth about $202,000.
-Toroso Investments LLC purchased a new stake in VMware during the fourth quarter worth approximately $222,000.
-SkyView Investment Advisors LLC purchased a new stake in VMware during the fourth quarter worth approximately $253,000.
-Finally, Integrated Wealth Concepts LLC purchased a new stake in VMware during the fourth quarter worth approximately $280,000.
-16.99% of the stock is owned by institutional investors.
+A number of institutional investors have recently made changes to their positions in the business.
+California State Teachers Retirement System grew its holdings in shares of VMware by 169.2% in the 4th quarter.
+California State Teachers Retirement System now owns 385,037 shares of the virtualization software provider’s stock worth $44,618,000 after purchasing an additional 242,017 shares during the last quarter.
+Parametric Portfolio Associates LLC grew its holdings in shares of VMware by 138.3% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 398,273 shares of the virtualization software provider’s stock worth $46,152,000 after purchasing an additional 231,146 shares during the last quarter.
+Allianz Asset Management GmbH lifted its position in VMware by 1,158.5% during the 4th quarter.
+Allianz Asset Management GmbH now owns 223,582 shares of the virtualization software provider’s stock worth $25,909,000 after buying an additional 205,816 shares in the last quarter.
+Morgan Stanley lifted its position in VMware by 38.4% during the 2nd quarter.
+Morgan Stanley now owns 482,318 shares of the virtualization software provider’s stock worth $77,157,000 after buying an additional 133,792 shares in the last quarter.
+Finally, Sei Investments Co. lifted its position in VMware by 198.9% during the 4th quarter.
+Sei Investments Co. now owns 141,277 shares of the virtualization software provider’s stock worth $16,290,000 after buying an additional 94,012 shares in the last quarter.
+16.99% of the stock is currently owned by hedge funds and other institutional investors.

 VMware, Inc engages in the provision of cloud infrastructure and business mobility.
 Its products include Software-Defined Data Center, Hybrid Cloud Computing, and End-User Computing.
 It supports modernizing data centers, integrating public clouds, empowering digital workspaces and transforming security.